db47h/grog/README.md

 to be called for every quad drawn (i.e. the batch is flushed after every quad), the 60 fps limit is reached at 5200 quads for the non-concurrent batch and only 640 for the concurrent one.
-On a i5 6300U @2.3GHz, this same test runs at 30 fps (but 100% GPU load) and 110 fps respectively.
-Again, channels are twice as fast on the i5 compared to the FX and this clearly shows that channels are the bottleneck in this scenario.
+On a i5 6300U @2.3GHz, this same test runs at 30 fps and 110 fps respectively.
+Channels are twice as fast on the i5 compared to the FX and this clearly shows that channels are the bottleneck in this scenario.

-TODO: GPU loads are wrong! this needs proper testing

-Note that I did not test much further on the i5 since its GTX 940MX GPU gets to 100% load at about 40000 quads total, regardless of using concurrent code or not.
-The FX6300 tested has a GTX 1050 ti which reaches 80% load with 70000 quads.

 Speaking of Go channels, there's also [gomobile/gl] where OpenGL calls go through a worker goroutine via a channel.
 It has the interesting property that